paschafps/TikTok-Quality-Method/README.md

-# TikTok-Quality-Method
+# TikTok Quality Method

-FFmpeg-based FPS timing workflow for smoother platform uploads.
+A Windows batch workflow built around FFmpeg to modify timing metadata for smoother platform uploads.

-## What this project is
+## Overview

-TikTok Quality Method is a Windows batch workflow that modifies timing metadata using FFmpeg.
+TikTok Quality Method processes a video using FFmpeg timing flags.

-It is designed for creators who want more consistent frame pacing after upload.

-## Features (v1.0)
+The resulting file may appear slowed, broken, or incorrect when played locally.

+This is expected behavior.

+After upload, the platform interprets the timing metadata differently, which results in smoother playback.

+This workflow does not upscale resolution or artificially increase quality.
+It modifies how timing metadata is interpreted during platform processing.

+## What This Is

-• Manual file workflow (input.mp4 → output.mp4)
+• A metadata-based timing workflow
-• 60 FPS support
-• 120 FPS support
+• A Windows .bat script using FFmpeg
+• Designed for desktop browser uploads
-• 240 FPS experimental
+• Intended for creators working in 60–120 FPS workflows

-• FFmpeg-based processing
+## What This Is Not

+• Not a resolution upscaler
+• Not a magic bitrate booster
+• Not guaranteed to bypass all platform compression

+## Usage

+Each release may introduce workflow changes.

+Download the desired version from the Releases section.

+Follow the instructions provided in that specific release.

+For troubleshooting and extended explanations, visit the official Discord.

 ## Requirements

 • FFmpeg installed
 • FFmpeg added to system PATH
-• Desktop browser upload
+• Desktop browser upload recommended

-## Installation

-Install FFmpeg

-Download the latest release from the Releases section

-Extract the zip

-Follow the release instructions

-## Important
+## Important Notes

-The processed file may look slowed or broken locally.
+• Do not judge the processed file locally.
-This is normal behavior.
-Platform playback interprets timing metadata differently.
+• Upload from desktop browser.
+• Do not incorrectly upscale footage.

+## Release History

+Version-specific changes are documented in the Releases section.

-## Official Discord
+# Official Discord

 https://discord.com/invite/EDaJ2NkAZh